lis-aw/diy-parabolic-reflector/README.md

 <img src="https://github.com/user-attachments/assets/aa9ba178-6a30-4016-9ce8-8fa9f0e3d420" alt="parabolic-reflector" width="600">

 This reflector is designed for hobbyists who want to build a lightweight, cheap and customizable satellite dish for their own projects.
 I have used the shown dish to receive the **High Resolution Picture Transmission (HRPT)** from NOAA satellites.
 Of course, other satellites of similar frequency will also work.
 >  This reflector is not intended for receiving satellite television, etc., and isn't suitable to replace regular satellite dishes.
+Note: Actually, who knows, try it.

 ### How it works: